flashnuke/deadnet/README.md

 In case something goes wrong and the gateway ip cannot be automatically set, a custom one can be set by defining the `-g, --set-gateway` argument.

 ## Spoofing Router Advertisement Packets (IPv6)
-It is also possible to spoof RA packets in case the network uses IPv4 which does not implement an ARP mechanism. <br/>
+As mentioned before, it is possible to spoof RA packets in case the network uses IPv6 which does not implement an ARP mechanism. <br/>
 This can be enabled by simply passing `-6, --spoof-ipv6ra`, for example:
 ```bash
 ./arpwarp.py -i eth0 --spoof-ipv6nd